 - 1 cup milk

 - 5 apples peeled and chopped

 - 1-2 tablespoons Garam Masala

 - ½ tsp ground ginger

 - Heat enough oil to deep-fry the fritters in a saucepan/pot.

 - In a large bowl, whisk together the flour, baking powder, salt and sugar.

-- In a separate bowl, whisk together the eggs and milk.
+- In a separate bowl, whisk together the egg, milk, oil and vanilla.

-- Whisk the liquid into the dry ingredients then fold in the grated apples.
+- Whisk the liquid into the dry ingredients then fold in the apples.